-But first, let’s take one last look at selecting the right wine for the occasion.
+But first, let’s take a look at selecting the right wine for the occasion.
 You may have noticed that many descriptions of wines include possible food pairings.
 While the best wine is the one you like, some types of wine go better with certain foods than others.

 When you find a wine you really like, one that goes well with the kind of food you like and the kind of entertaining you do, go ahead and buy a case.
 The cost savings are usually worth it.
 Plus, you always have a favorite wine handy when needed.

-Now that you’ve got your wine home, you have to think about storing your investment so you get the most out of it when you want.
+Now that you’ve got your wine home, you must think about storing your investment to get the most out of it when you want.
 Some wines are made to drink right away.
-These are usually the every day, less distinguished wines like beaujolais, reioja, and pinot.
+These are usually everyday, less distinguished wines like beaujolais, reioja, and pinot.
 Others, like a bordeaux, are meant to hang out in a cool, dark place for a few years.
 In either case, storing your wine is important.

 If the wine bottle has a natural cork, store the bottle on its side so the wine touches the cork and keeps it moist.
 When corks dry out, they shrink, allowing air (and germs) to get inside and ruin the wine.
 Also, this allows you to see better any sediment that might develop in the wine.
 If this happens, you’ll want to decant the wine into another container, pouring the wine through cheesecloth.

 Keep the wine at a constant temperature.
 This is another reason why wine cellars are in basements.
-Whatever you do, don’t let the wind get above 75F.
+Whatever you do, don’t let the wine get above 75℉.
 You also don’t want it to get too cold.
-Below 50 is getting too cold for the wine to mature properly.
-Around 55 is just right.
+Below 50℉ is getting too cold for the wine to mature properly.
+Around 55 to 60℉ is just right.

 Keep the humidity around 70%.
 Too dry and the cork may dry out or the wine may actually evaporate even in a sealed bottle.
-Too humid and mold develops and labels fall off.
+Too humid, mold develops and labels fall off.

 Don’t keep it in a smelly place.
 The aromas will get into the wine.
-And check with your wine merchant about how long the wine should be stored.
+Check with your wine merchant about how long the wine should be stored.
 Not all wines keep well for years and years.

 Collecting wine.
 If you really get serious about wine, collecting wines is a great pastime and gives you the chance to enjoy the fruits of your labors.
 But you might want to make a wine storage place.
 There are plenty of Do-It-Yourself projects to turn a closet into a wine cellar.
 You can also invest in a wine refrigerator.

 Wine as a gift.
-It used to be that most of us were brought up to believe that you never went empty-handed to someone’s home.
+It used to be that most of us were brought up to believe that we never went empty-handed to someone’s home.
 A bottle of wine was usually a good choice.
 Even if it didn’t go with what was being served, it was something the hosts could keep for later.
 These days, that’s a more dangerous choice.
-If you don’t know the hosts well, check with mutual friends for possible snares, like alcoholism, tea-totalers and picky tastes.
+If you don’t know the hosts well, check with mutual friends for possible snares, like alcoholism, tea-totalers, and picky tastes.
 The last thing you want to do is offend them.
 If wine doesn’t seem like a good choice, flowers or baked goods might be a better choice.
-If wine is still a good idea, try to keep in mind the tastes of the hosts.
+If wine is still a good idea, try to keep in mind the hosts’ tastes.
 If you don’t know what that is, then choose one of your personal favorites.